tbvns/AppOfOurOwn/README.md

 ## 📖 How It Works

-This app functions by **scraping AO3**, allowing users to browse, search, and read works directly within the app.
+This client functions by **scraping AO3**, allowing users to browse, search, and read works directly within a nice UI.
 It fetches data from the website while ensuring a smooth and mobile-friendly interface.
 Since AO3 does not offer an official API, scraping is used to retrieve and display content.

 ---